Heliodex/FA-Software-Development/WBP/src/pages/membership/index.md

 ### 4. Jamie-Anne MacKay &ndash; Wing Forward

-Lightning on two feet and fearless in the face of any challenge, Jamie-Anne weaves through defenses like they’re standing still.
-Don’t let the smile fool you—she’s ruthless in the D.
+Lightning on two feet and fearless in the face of any challenge, Jamie-Anne weaves through defenses like they're standing still.
+Don't let the smile fool you—she's ruthless in the D.

 ### 5. Isla Cameron &ndash; Keeper

 The last line of defense and the first to roar a victory chant.
-With cat-like reflexes and nerves of steel, Isla’s saves have kept more than a few clean sheets.
+With cat-like reflexes and nerves of steel, Isla's saves have kept more than a few clean sheets.

 ### 6. Finlay "Sticks" Morrison &ndash; Utility Player

-He’s played every position and excelled in them all.
-Finlay’s versatility makes him invaluable.
+He's played every position and excelled in them all.
+Finlay's versatility makes him invaluable.
 Known for his wild hair, wild plays, and even wilder celebrations.

 ### 7. Morven Douglas &ndash; Defender